-Moral Therapeutic Deism could be ruining your youth ministry.
+Moral Therapeutic Deism could be ruining your ministry.

 There, I’ve just come right out and said it.
-Before I unpack how it might be messing with your work with young people, what is it?
+Before I unpack how it might be messing with your work with children and young people, what is it?

 “MTD” was first mentioned in the book “Soul Searching : The Religious and Spiritual Lives of American Teenagers” (2005).
-It was mentioned again, about a number of years later in “Almost Christian” (2010) and now, I’ve been promoted to write this blog post because it is mentioned again in a book that was just published last month, “Faith Formation in a Secular Age” by Andrew Root (2017) – there will be a review of his book shortly 🙂
+It was mentioned again, a number of years later, in “Almost Christian” (2010) and now, I’ve been promoted to write this blog post because it is mentioned in a book that was recently published (Oct ’17) , “Faith Formation in a Secular Age” by Andrew Root (2017).

 Helpfully, Andrew Root gives a really simple explanation of each aspect of MTD – literally a half sentence on each.
 Here it is, as laid out early on in his book,